Everything you need to know about Marcio Kogan – Houses & Design Inspiration

-Marcio Kogan, film-maker and principle architect at Studio Mk27, is considered to be one of the finest residential Architects in the world, with over 50 international awards and a unique studio set-up where his 20 strong team take equal part in every project.
+Marcio Kogan, film-maker and principle architect at Studio MK27, is known primarily for his quietly considered minimal houses, often built with stark concrete or white exterior renders balanced by warm, simple interior features.
+In a career spanning five decades he has received over 200 international awards and pioneered a unique studio set-up where his 20 strong team take equal part in every project.

 Growing up in Sao Paulo in the 1950's with a modernist architect father, Kogan was clearly inspired by mid-century forms and few manage to incorporate the style so successfully in contemporary design.
 In some ways his buildings would not look out of place if built 60 years ago, yet still manage to capture the present day.

 Kogan started his creative career in 1973, spending the next six years producing a series of short films with Isay Weinfeld, many of which were released to strong critical acclaim.
 Sao Paulo's cinematic landscape is well-suited to his film-making background and clean architectural style, and his balance of material, proportion and light is what makes him one of our favourite living architects.

 His first foray into architecture was to design his own Sao Paulo office in 1977 (where the practice is still based) however it was the early 90’s when he truly became prolific in the field.
 Multiple high profile commissions followed over the next decade.
 In 2001, Kogan changed his studio’s name to MK27 and took on a more collaborative approach, hiring architects to work in almost communal style across a range of projects.
 Gamma Issa House (2002) was perhaps pivotal - bringing him wider international acclaim and cementing his position as a truly world class designer.